Faulty Thermistor Symptoms

 Understanding Thermistors

-Thermistors, or thermal resistors, are types of resistors whose resistance changes significantly with temperature.
-This unique characteristic makes them ideal for precise temperature measurement, control, and compensation.
+Thermistors are also called thermal resistors.
+They’re resistors whose resistance changes significantly with temperature.
+This unique characteristic makes them perfect for precise temperature measurement, control, and compensation.

-Surface mounted thermistors are commonly used in PCB applications, while bolt mounted thermistors are typically utilized in areas requiring secure mounting.
-HSTH (Hermetically Sealed Thermistor) sensors, on the other hand, are known for their resilience in harsh environments, thanks to their unique sealing.
+Surface-mounted thermistors are often used in PCB applications, while bolt-mounted thermistors are typically used for jobs that need secure mounting.
+HSTH (Hermetically Sealed Thermistor) sensors, meanwhile, are known for their resilience in harsh environments because of their special sealing.

 Why Choose TGC Thermistors?

-Our thermistors are designed and manufactured with Gateway Cable Company, ensuring high-quality performance.
-With TGC, you’re not just purchasing a product – you’re investing in a solution that brings value to your operations.
+Our thermistors are designed and manufactured with the Gateway Cable Company, ensuring high-quality performance.
+With TGC, you’re not just purchasing a product; you’re investing in your enterprise and adding value every step of the way.

 Don’t Let a Faulty Thermistor Slow You Down

-Faulty thermistors can lead to inaccurate readings, potentially impacting your operations.
-If you suspect a faulty thermistor in your system, trust TGC to provide the replacement you need.
-Visit our website at for more information.
+What happens if a thermistor fails?
+Faulty thermistors can lead to inaccurate readings, which can have a negative impact on your operations.
+If you think that a faulty thermistor is the culprit, the team at TGC is here for you to provide the replacement you’re looking for.
+Visit our website for more information.

 How Do I Know if a Thermistor is Bad?

-For the most part, it’s easy to tell when you need to replace a thermistor.
-When a thermistor is failing, it’ll display incorrect temperatures, or you’ll see impossible temperature fluctuations.
-For example, you may initially get a reading of 210 degrees only to see the temperature drop to 189 degrees and jump back up again.
-Although other issues could be at play, if this happens frequently, the thermistor is likely failing.
+For the most part, you can easily tell when it’s time to replace a thermistor.
+When a thermistor is failing, it’ll display incorrect temperatures, or you’ll see temperature fluctuations that clearly aren’t right.
+As an example, you might see a reading of 210 degrees, only to see the temperature drop to 189 degrees and jump back up again.
+Even though other issues might be at play, this is a pretty decent answer to “what happens if a thermistor fails?”

-Thermistors in car AC systems operate much like the smaller ones found in electronics — just on a larger scale.
-They measure temperatures and send resistance signals to the AC control module, allowing the system to automatically adjust so the cabin remains at the temperature you set.
-Faulty thermistor symptoms for vehicles are a little different.
-When a thermistor in a car is failing, the AC system will blow cold air for a short time or the blower will stop functioning correctly.
+Thermistors in car AC systems operate very similarly to the ones you’ll find in electronics, except on a larger scale.
+They measure temperatures and send resistance signals to the AC control module, giving the system the ability to automatically adjust the cabin temperature to what you set.
+If you have a faulty thermistor system in your car, your AC will blow cold air for a short time or the blower will stop functioning the way it should.

 A bad thermistor can cause a number of problems, including: